alebahn/ZendeskChallenge/README.md

-# Zendesk Callange
+# Zendesk Challenge

 ## Installing Prerequisites

-Install Node.js and npm
+Install Node.js and npm.

 Then, in the checked out git repo run: